 C. Each County Executive Committee shall be responsible for compliance with any applicable election and campaign finance laws.

 D. County Executive Committees may endorse Candidates as per the State Bylaws, Article VI, Section 6.

 Section 7.
 If a county fails to hold meetings at least once per quarter and/or is not actively promoting the Party’s candidates and message and/or the Executive Committee receives official written notice from the County that they are disbanded, the State Executive Committee may declare a county organization to be inactive.

-Section 3.
+Section 2.
 In order to vote at the Convention, a Party member must have been a member at least 30 days prior to the date of the Convention and reside within the state.
+The qualified members of the convention, by a 2/3rds vote, may waive the 30 day requirement for one or more members to vote on all other matters.
 In order to vote on a given matter, a delegate shall be present on the floor at the time that the vote is taken.
 Each delegate present shall have one vote.

-8.1.
-Members in attendance at Convention that are Party Executive Committee members shall be given first choice of delegate seats.
-Party Lifetime members in attendance shall be considered secondly.
+A. Members of the Executive Committee elected for the upcoming year shall be given first choice of delegate seats.
 Any delegate spots not filled at this point are open to Party members in attendance at convention.